amabdulr/CNWG/ReviewYourChunks.md

 ## {{Title using imperative verb, second person}} **(Task)**

+Note: You may have recommendations to include certain elements to your Info Type.
+However, the labels are merely to assist you in adding the content to the req, and you do not need to label them explicitly.
+For example, you don’t have to write "Purpose:" or "Context:" before those sections—just state them directly.
+The CT-Template will give you further guidance on which of these elements are mandatory.

 **Purpose**: {{State the goal of this task}}

 **Context**: {{Explain the background or when to perform this task}}